techidaily/site-win11/source/_posts/mastery-of-the-mechanics-guaranteeing-a-glitch-free-gaming-experience.md

 ![screenshot of verifying steam files](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/01/screenshot_of_verify_steam_game_files.jpg)

  First things first, and that's going over the basics.
-If you haven't already, you should run through[the most common troubleshooting steps when fixing a crashing game](https://www.makeuseof.com/tag/why-do-my-games-keep-crashing/) .
+If you haven't already, you should run through [the most common troubleshooting steps when fixing a crashing game](https://www.makeuseof.com/tag/why-do-my-games-keep-crashing/) .

  The game being on the Steam platform brings with it another share of troubleshooting steps.
-Take a look at our guide on[troubleshooting Steam issues on Windows](https://www.makeuseof.com/troubleshoot-windows-steam-games-not-playing/) and make sure you at least verify the integrity of the game files.
+Take a look at our guide on [troubleshooting Steam issues on Windows](https://www.makeuseof.com/troubleshoot-windows-steam-games-not-playing/) and make sure you at least verify the integrity of the game files.
 That, combined with a system restart, is sometimes all you need to do.

 ## 2\.
 Force Dwarf Fortress to Use Dedicated Graphics